tpham21/code_assignment/README.md

     * Service should determine location of operation (DB, file system, based on entity being edited or created)

   ## Explain what I have done for Microservice
-  I was not sure what does the service is required to do, so I was trying to make it like a central service, so other services can connect and talk to.
+  I was not sure what are the requirements for service, so I was trying to make it like a central service, and that makes other services connect and talk to.

  *Create new Service:*
   ```javascript